FrenchMocha/FrenchMocha/README.md

 1. Previous coding Experience:
    - C++: C++ for dummies
-   - Python: from Codecademy
+   - Python: from Codecademy (Python 2, not 3)
    - Java: from Codecademy
-   - Javascript?: Littlebit from Codecademy
+   - Javascript?: Littlebit from Codecademy not much though
 2. I want to know more about coding, and have tasks to code.
 I find coding interesting.
 My father works in IT.
 3. I want to get better in coding for science, and increase my knowledge in the field.
 Make my own projects.
 4. Goals?
 I want to try to make something that could benefit me in the future.
 A program that will transfer a photo of charts or a screenshot of charts into a digital copy of said chart.